Barsonax/CleanAspCoreWebApiTemplate/Readme.md

 ## Running tests

-Only docker is required to run the tests.
+Only docker is required to run the tests (Tip: podman is free to use).
 First run can take a bit longer as the docker image is downloaded.
 Run the following command to run the tests:

 ```cmd